Skip to main content

 If a traffic signal or pedestrian signal is present, you must obey it.
 Crossing against a "Don't Walk" signal is considered negligence.
 Even if no cars are coming, crossing against the signal and being hit gives the insurance company a strong contributory negligence argument.

-Outside of Crosswalks (Jaywalking)
+Outside of Crosswalks (Jaywalking) Under GS 20-174

-When crossing a road outside of a marked crosswalk or intersection, pedestrians must yield to all vehicles.
+When crossing a road outside of a marked crosswalk or intersection, you must yield to all vehicles.
 Jaywalking is negligence in NC, and it is one of the most common bases for a contributory negligence defense in pedestrian accident cases.

 NC Bicycle Laws